create3000/x_ite/docs/_posts/what's-new.md

 ## X_ITE v4.2.6 Released

-*Leipzig, 14th October 2018:* With this version, X_ITE includes a new polygon tessellator, ie. X_ITE can better render concave polygons witch also affects polygon font support, which is now even better.
+*Leipzig, 14th October 2018:* With this version, X_ITE includes a new polygon tessellator, i.e. X_ITE can better render concave polygons witch also affects polygon font support, which is now even better.

 ### New Features